kmahyyg/cramc/README.md

 # Developer Notes

 - Only merged and compiled yara rule should be distributed
-- Yara binary is always bundled
+- Yara is always bundled
 - `cramc_db.json` is k-v store, k should be rule name, v should be operation
 - Before remediation, file should always be backed-up.
 - `databaseVersion` is for both cleanup db and yara rules.